py-pdf/pypdf/docs/dev/testing.md

 Then you can execute `tox` which will create a coverage report in HTML form in the end.
 The execution takes about 30 minutes.

+## Docstrings in Unit tests

+The first line of a docstring in a unit test should be written in a way that you could prefix it with "This tests ensures that ...", e.g.:

+* Invalid XML in xmp_metadata is gracefully handled.
+* The identity is returning its input.
+* xmp_modify_date is extracted correctly.

+This way, plugins like [`pytest-spec`](https://pypi.org/project/pytest-spec/) and [`pytest-pspec`](https://pypi.org/project/pytest-spec/) can generate really nice output when the tests are running.